B3FC-Innovation-Hub/ai-chatbot/README.md

 # Chatboy

+palun: this is the the frontend for the intended B3FC ChatGPT implementation.
+It will be hosted on Azure.
+Inlitially it will run only as a frontend and connect directly to OpenAI (and you will need to provide your own API key).
+In the future it will work with a corresponding backend.

 # Chatbot Documentation

 This documentation provides an overview of the Chatboy project, which is an Angular-based chatbot application that utilizes the OpenAI API, RxJS, and SCSS.
 For this project, we'll be using the MVC (